HAPPA HOTEL | Schemata Architects / Jo Nagasaka

-HAPPA, a complex building of offices and galleries, was temporarily converted to a hotel in August, 2009.
-This project let visitors defamiliarize the space of HAPPA through hotel-like experiences that were totally different to what they would have expected.
+HAPPA, a complex building of offices and galleries, was temporarily converted to a hotel in August 2009.
+This project let visitors defamiliarize the space of HAPPA through hotel-like experiences that were totally different from what they would have expected.

 We put a sash on the outside of the existing shutter which actually separated the undefined space between the inside and the outside from the gallery, and made it connectable to the outside and therefore usable as a hotel-room.

 The space with a kitchen-door for water circulation, which is a separable facility from the rest of the space, was also converted in this way.
-This project put forward an important viewpoint for considering the future of the city of Tokyo; an “error” in the use of a space let us recognize an alternative merit of that space.
+This project put forward an important viewpoint for considering the future of the city of Tokyo; an “error” in the use of space lets us recognize the alternative merit of that space.

 May 15, 201263.02° | Schemata Architects / Jo Nagasaka

 November 30, 2012TAKEO KIKUCHI SHIBUYA | Schemata Architects / Jo Nagasaka

 July 29, 2012Firefly squid | Taku Sakaushi / O.F.D.A. associates

 August 21, 2012table hat | Hiroyuki Shinozaki & Associates, Architects

 March 15, 2013One Niseko | Kengo Kuma & Associates